Historical Markers in

 Today, Guilford County continues to be a thriving and diverse community.
 Its rich history is celebrated and preserved through numerous historical sites, including the Guilford Courthouse National Military Park and the Greensboro Historical Museum.
 The county also boasts a vibrant arts scene, educational institutions, and a strong sense of community, making it a desirable place to live, work, and visit.

-This timeline provides a condensed summary of the historical journey of Guilford County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Guilford County, North Carolina.

 • 1771 - Guilford County is formed from parts of Rowan and Orange Counties.